You are here:

 The school does not assess whether pupils are ‘working towards’, ‘meeting’ or ‘exceeding’ grades in each subject.
 Hywel said that a pupil is “either working at a particular level, or not”.

-Hywel also said the school may adopt an equivalent grading system based on numbers 9 to 1 as GCSE reforms become embedded.
+The school may adopt an equivalent grading system based on numbers 9 to 1 as GCSE reforms become embedded.

 How it works